trumbell/biomed-multi-view/README.md

 This will output the embedding vector for the given molecule.

 #### Inference using finetuned model
 You can use the finetuned models to make predictions on new data.
+You can execute through cell 6 to 8 in the notebook to run the same.

 ``` python
 from bmfm_sm.api.smmv_api import SmallMoleculeMultiViewModel